quii/learn-go-with-tests/context-aware-reader.md

 From this we can imagine sending some kind of cancel signal before the second read to change behaviour.

-Now we've seen how it works we'll start writing some actual code!
+Now we've seen how it works we'll TDD the rest of the functionality.

 ## Write the test first

-Ultimately we want to be able to compose an `io.Reader` with a `context.Context`.
-Let's move in that direction by changing our existing test so it runs against a function that will eventually do this composition for us.
+We want to be able to compose an `io.Reader` with a `context.Context`.

+With TDD it's best to start with imagining your desired API and write a test for it.

+From there let the compiler and failing test output can guide us to a solution

 ```go
 t.Run("behaves like a normal reader", func(t *testing.T) {